 You have enough wealth to live on without working.

 Kiyosaki says that “financial freedom is much more than having money, it’s the freedom to be who you really are and what you really want in life.”

 “Money is just a tool for attaining the things that make you truly happy.
 That is freedom.” – Robert Kiyosaki

 It’s all about changing your mindset, from one of scarcity or fear to one of abundance or growth.

 Understanding financial freedom is going after and doing what is important in life to you, without fear or constraints.

 “Financial freedom is freedom from fear.” – Robert Kiyosaki

 So I would say that you need both.
 You need to be financially independent and you need to have an abundance mindset to have financial freedom.

 Do you have both?
 Do you have financial freedom?

-If you want to learn more about my wealth building strategy, I’ll be hosting a free webinar, called Plan & Profit for Financial Freedom on Tuesday, April 9th at 8 pm ET.
+If you want to learn more about my wealth building strategy, I can send you a copy of my webinar, called Plan & Profit for Financial Freedom.
+Click here to contact me.